 No matter the size of each individual image, we'll resize each to match the small image in the block.

 If you want to see how time images would look with Smart Sizing turned off, you can adjust that setting manually:

-Hover over the block, and click the yellow Options tab.
+Hover over the block, and click the gear icon in the yellow menu.